cameronquicksall/Finance-Tracker/README.md

 ![GitHub license](https://img.shields.io/badge/License-MIT-blue)

 # Description
 This is a PWA (Progressive Web Application) Budget Tracking Application where the user can track their expenses with the addition of offline functionality.
 A user can add or deduct expenses based on their budget or simply keep track of how much money they have spent.
-This application was built using Mongoose, MongoDB, IndexedDB, and Express.
+This application was built using Mongoose, MongoDB, IndexedDB, Social Workers and a web manifest.

 Deployed Application:  https://gentle-refuge-02981.herokuapp.com/